Wario Land 4: Plot

 Wario is reading the newspaper when he notices an article about a mysterious pyramid found deep in the jungle.
 The legend related to the pyramid is that of Princess Shokora, ruler of the pyramid, who was cursed by the money-crazed Golden Diva.
 As he enters it, he finds a black cat and chases it.
 Doing so, he falls down a precipice and is stuck inside the pyramid.

 Exploring the pyramid, Wario has to fight several bosses, each of whom is in possession of items Princess Shokora once wore.
 After completing these passages, Wario gains access to the innermost part of the pyramid, which ends up being the stronghold of the Golden Diva.
 Wario meets the cat again, who turns out to be Princess Shokora herself.
 Wario defeats the Golden Diva and exits the pyramid with all the treasure he has acquired.

-Upon their escape, Shokora is restored to her true form - this can range from a brattish child, a female version of Wario, a Peach-like princess and ultimately, a superheroine-like princess (what form Shokora is restored to depends on the total number of treasure chests Wario had acquired from the other bosses prior as well as how quickly the Golden Diva is defeated - if he took too long to defeat any of them, some of these chests will be withheld).
-Shokora gives Wario a kiss on the cheek and ascends to the afterlife as Wario watches.
-After she leaves, Wario grabs his loot and celebrates by going to an all-you-can-eat steak buffet.
+Upon their escape, Shokora is restored to her true form—this may be a brattish child, a female version of Wario, a Peach-like princess, and, ultimately, a superheroine-like princess (what form Shokora is restored to depends on the total number of treasure chests Wario had acquired from the other bosses prior to facing the Golden Diva as well as how quickly each boss, the Golden Diva included, is defeated—if he took too long to defeat any of them, some of these chests will be withheld).
+Shokora gives Wario a kiss on the cheek and ascends to the sky as Wario watches.
+After she leaves, Wario grabs his loot, and the ending implies that he went off to celebrate by going to an all-you-can-eat steak buffet.